mr-bt/manager.README/README.md

 Notes:

-- We need 60-70% of data to decide if we can correct course quickly.
-Else, we should clear a high bar before committing resources.
+- We need 60-70% of the data to decide whether to correct course quickly.
+Otherwise, we should clear a high bar before committing resources.
 - While my default and mechanisms are to include you, sometimes you might not be included because decisions must be made at the right level.
 The *right level* is dictated by the company structure and processes.

 #### Intuition and Data

 Leverage both intuition and data in deciding.
-Data lends rigor while intuition provides perspective.
+Data lends rigour, while intuition provides perspective.
 Rigour is our baseline.

 #### Indecision

-Sometimes not deciding is the right call when done deliberately pending more info.
+Sometimes, not deciding is the right call when done deliberately pending more info.

 #### Disagreements

 Healthy dissent is expected, particularly on tough choices.
 Share counter perspectives respectfully with alternatives.
 If overruled after discussion, commit professionally to the chosen path.

-We all have those moments where we have a gut reaction "I don't like this", "It doesn't make sense whatsoever", "this is wrong", etc. Pace yourself!
+We all have those moments where we have a gut reaction: "I don't like this", "It doesn't make sense whatsoever", "this is wrong", etc. Pace yourself!
 Know your position first; don't just say 'no' and expect others to try to convince you.
 Start by completing the sentence: "I [don't agree with/don't think we should do/don't like] X because…".
 If it doesn't sound strong enough or right, it usually is because it's not.
 Think a bit more, take it offline, and come back later with good arguments.

 #### Learning from your decisions

-I suggest you conduct a retrospective for every significant successful or failed decision you've made.
+I suggest you conduct a retrospective for every significant successful or failed decision.
 Better when you include stakeholders.
 It's a powerful tool to learn.

 ### Communication

 Effective communication is the linchpin of our operations.
 It can either propel us forward or impede our progress.
 Clear and open communication nurtures trust, alignment, and overall efficiency.
 I am committed to communicating candidly, directly, and empathetically.
-From past experience, I've learned that most issues stem from inadequate or infrequent communication.
+Past experience taught me that most issues stem from inadequate or infrequent communication.
 Thus, we must prioritise clear and frequent communication.

-Kindly strive to communicate in a manner that is considerate, clear, concise, and directly addresses the subject matter.
+Kindly strive to communicate in a considerate, clear, concise manner and directly address the subject matter.
 I'm actively working on these aspects myself, recognising the importance of valuing everyone's time.

 Empathy plays a pivotal role, given that we may not always understand the constraints, emotions, and commitments of others without engaging in sincere and compassionate conversations.
 Instead of making assumptions, let's initiate conversations.